-Appointed by Governor to 3-year terms: Rebecca C. Rehr.
-Term expires 2015.
+Appointed by Governor to 3-year terms: Benoy Thomas.
+Term expires 2016.

-Deriece Pate Bennett; Camille E. Burke; Richard W. Fairbanks; Crystal Faison; Tanvi Gadhia; Robert E. Hackman; Stephan Levitsky; John Quinn; Lesliam Quiros-Alcala, Ph.D.; one vacancy.
+Deriece Pate Bennett; Richard W. Fairbanks; Tanvi Gadhia; Robert E. Hackman; Stephan Levitsky; John Quinn; Lesliam Quiros-Alcala, Ph.D.; one vacancy.
 Terms expire 2018.

 Ex officio: Malachy F. Rice, designee of Secretary of Commerce; Duane M. Johnson, designee of Secretary of the Environment; Subha Chandar, designee of Secretary of Health; Larry D. Brown, Jr., designee of Secretary of Housing & Community Development; Joseph Griffiths, designee of Secretary of Planning; Janet Moye Cornick, Ed.D., designee of Secretary of Transportation.

 Staff: Duane M. Johnson